Vaccine Info

 The U.S. FDA says 'possible side effects include increased levels of liver enzymes, which may be a sign of liver injury; and allergic reactions, which may include changes in blood pressure and heart rate, low blood oxygen level, even addition, due shortness of breath, wheezing, swelling (e.g., lips, around eyes, under the skin), rash, nausea, sweating or shivering.'

 Veklury is contraindicated in patients with a history of clinically significant hypersensitivity reactions to Veklury or its components.
-Hypersensitivity, including infusion-related and anaphylactic reactions, has been observed during and following the administration of Veklury.
+Hypersensitivity, including infusion-related and anaphylactic reactions, has been observed during and after Veklury's administration.
 The most common adverse reaction (≥5% of all grades) was nausea.
 The most common lab abnormalities (≥5% of all grades) were increases in ALT and AST.
-And drug interaction trials of Veklury and other concomitant medications have not been conducted in humans.
-Drug interaction trials of Veklury and other concomitant medications have not been conducted in humans, confirms the U.S. FDA.
+Drug interaction trials of Veklury and other concomitant medications have not been conducted in humans.
+Drug interaction trials of Veklury and other concomitant medications have not been shown in humans, confirms the U.S. FDA.
+This article, published in Mar.
+2023, provides a brief overview of redeliver-induced bradycardia, diagnosis, and treatment.

 Veklury Children